 This simply means putting the entire marketing process, from initial marketing strategy and goals to the actual traffic and conversion methods that will help achieve those goals, into practical and simple steps that leave little room for error.

-  According to Corporate Executive Board (CEB), an insights and technology company, companies who simplified and streamlined their marketing process and strategy increased their chances of making a sale by 80 percent.
+According to Gartner, companies who simplify and streamline their digital marketing process and strategy increase their chances of making a sale by 80 percent.

 Marketing is not sales!

 However, if marketing is done right, it makes the process of selling a whole lot easier.

 Marketing is a process, first and foremost, and not just the act of promoting or advertising your business or offer.

 Marketing attracts a customer to a business, a product, a service or an offer.
 First, marketing underhands the goals of a business and the problems it has identified within its market.
 How does it do this?
 Through research to come up with a strategic, step-by-step approach.
 This brings awareness to the problem to the market and offers them a solution.

 To put it more succinctly, marketing is the process of getting people interested in your product or service before asking them to purchase it.

 To streamline digital marketing you have to optimize digital marketing.
 It is the process of developing a framework from which to run more effective, efficient, meaningful, and measurable marketing campaigns.

 Again, how does one streamline digital marketing?
 Here are the steps:

 - Create marketing goals that everyone on your marketing team understands.